keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Olivia wakes up first
 - Asphodel excitedly flies over to her
 - actually pretty close to what she though
+- "Oh, so you're in love with a cat?"
+	- FUCKING.
+SOBBING OH MY GOD.
+	- LSKDGHSKJGHSDKJGHSKDJGHSDKJGHSDKJGHLKGZHDKLHZSDFJKG
+	- -/////-
 -